placeholder image

 Primary Instructor - Spring 2024

 Understanding the complex history, social fabric, material life and cultural diversity of Latin American and Iberian cities is the goal of this course, which in its iterations will be devoted to analyzing and discussing different urban centers on either side of the Atlantic Ocean.
-Materials from a wide variety of media and genres such as literature, visual arts, historiography, film, will be used.
+Materials from a wide variety of media and genres such as literature, visual arts, historiography, and film, will be used.
 Taught in Spanish.

 Background